aws-powertools/powertools-lambda-python/docs/utilities/jmespath_functions.md

     ```

-#### powertools_md5 function
+#### powertools_sha256 function

-Use `powertools_md5` function to create a hash digest of any string data.
+Use `powertools_sha256` function to create a hash digest of any string data.

 > Idempotency scenario

 This sample will hash the base64 encoded binary data within the `body` key of an API Gateway event.
-Idempotency utility then use the hash digest as an idempotency token - e.g. using the entire base64 encoded data could surpass DynamoDB item limit.
+Idempotency utility then use the hash digest as an idempotency token - e.g.using the entire base64 encoded data could exceed [DynamoDB's item limit (400K)](hhttps://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html#limits-items){target="_blank"}.

 === "powertools_json_jmespath_function.py"